andgordio/mockupless/docs/Courses/InteractionBasics/Setup/template.md

 </div>
 ```

-* This tells Vue to look for Vue code inside this container, and it makes sense to place your whole prototype inside this container
+This tells Vue to look for Vue code inside this container, so all your layout code for a prototype should be placed inside this container.

 Second, you need a special container to store your Vue data and functions: